circonus/irondb-docs/operations.md

 Clicking on the heading exposes a list of peer nodes, also by IP:port, and a latency indicator.
-Each peer's latency may thus be read as "how far behind" this node is from that peer.
+Each peer's latency may thus be read as "how far behind" the selected node is from that peer.
+In the example above, we can say that node "171" is 0 seconds behind from its peers "172" and "173".

 All nodes should be running NTP or a similar time synchronization daemon.
 For example, if a remote node is shown as "(0.55 seconds old)", that means that a